CristianStefanTutuianu/tale/menu/about.md

   - Had fun!

 __July 2014__ Computer technician @TranquilPC
-  - Learned how fun computers are, but mostly clusters, which I built
+  - Learned how fun computers can be, but mostly clusters, which I built
+  - Burns his hands __soldering__, still had fun!

 __Septemeber 2013__ - __July 2016__ Student @University of Manchester
   - Gets a Bachelor in Computer Science